 Next Steps for High School Students: https://www.sanjuancollege.edu/admitted/dual-credit-and-early-admit/

-Detailed registration procedures are described in the San Juan College class schedule published online at www.sanjuancollege.edu for each semester.
+Detailed registration procedures are described online at www.sanjuancollege.edu/register.
 Students are responsible for becoming familiar with all dates, deadlines, and procedures related to registration.
-Class schedules are also searchable online via Self-Service from the MySJC Portal.
+Class schedules are searchable online via Self-Service on the MySJC Portal.

 Each student is issued a student identification card during the first registration at San Juan College, which is kept during the student’s entire attendance here.
 A $10 fee is required if a student identification card needs to be replaced for any reason.
 ID cards can be obtained in the Educational Services Center (first floor) and the Health and Human Performance Center.

 ID cards entitle the students to a variety of College services and privileges including library book checkouts, check cashing, make-up testing service, and numerous other benefits both on campus and in the community.
 Students may be asked to present appropriate credentials (ID card) to properly identified San Juan College personnel who are in the performance of their duties.

 San Juan College offers equal access to courses for all students who have met the prerequisites, subject to enrollment limits and deadlines.
 The registration process at San Juan College has been designed to give priority to continuing students.

 Registration during this period is restricted to continuing students in good standing who have met admission requirements.
 Priority will be given to regular-admission degree-seeking students.